LET ME SHARE WITH YOU MY COSTA RICAN food

 Piononos is a different way of preparing ripe plantains, present in Latin American and Caribbean cuisine that refers to a small snack filled with cheese, beans or meat, in the form of a ball or an empanada and fried.

-In Costa Rica, they are more common in the south part of the country and the central valley, where you can find them as sweet plantain empanadas.
+In Costa Rica, they are more common in the southern part of the country and the central valley, where you can find them as sweet plantain empanadas.

-This recipe is very simple to make and even though It is customary to fry the piononos and not to prepare them baked, you can bake them to make the recipe a little healthier.
+This recipe is very simple to make and even though It is customary to fry the piononos you can also choose to bake them to make the recipe a little healthier.

 3 sweet plantains ripe.